13 Sep COLORADO COMPANY FINDS POTHOLE REPAIRING SOLUTION WITH BAGELA RECYCLER

 However, in Colorado, asphalt plants close in the winter.
 As a result, maintenance crews work with cold patch, which is not particularly reliable and must be replaced with hot patch in the spring.
 Yes, towns and municipalities must pay contractors or internal teams twice if they use cold patch as their pothole repairing mix!

 Yet, M. Leeder was not satisfied and found the Bagela Asphalt Recycler as a reliable source of hot mix asphalt to replace standard plants.
 For M. Leeder the Bagela BA 10000 asphalt recycler solved their issues.
+Plus, the Bagela proved to be an integral cog in their newfound pavement recycling system.
 As Matt Leeder, president and founder of M. Leeder Construction describes:

 “In the spring and at times in the fall our capability of doing work often relies on the weather and whether or not the asphalt plants are open.
 With the help of the Bagela, this year we were able to produce 400 tons of hot asphalt during periods when the plants were closed.
 The Bagela produces a very acceptable 5/8 mix that we use for pothole repair and a finished course mix that we use on our paving projects.”